-If you find any small lumps on your balls or if one of them has got noticably bigger or heavier then GO STRAIGHT TO A DOCTOR OR CLINIC.
+If you find any small lumps on your balls or if one of them has got noticeably bigger or heavier then GO STRAIGHT TO A DOCTOR OR CLINIC.
 Ball cancer is easily treated if caught early enough.
 Most of the time it isn’t cancer, just a harmless cyst.
 For more about this go here

 The muscles inside the scrotum protects the testicles also and controls their temperature by raising them up and down.
 If it’s warm they hang down, if it’s cold they tighten up.
 This is because sperm needs to be slightly cooler than body temperature.

 People produce around 1 or 2 teaspoons of cum – it ejaculates at up to 40 kph (breaking the speed limit).
 Around 99% of ‘cum’ is semen which helps to provide energy, and assistance for the sperm in order to fertilize an egg.
 It’s mostly water.
 Some cum is thick and sticky, some milky and some very watery.
 It can vary a lot.
 Semen’s job is to help sperm to swim but it also keeps them alive with minerals.